petabyt/usbthing/README.md

 plug it into any computer to emulate USB devices.
 Probably useful for pentesting!

 ## Usage
 See `usbthing.h` for more info on how to use this.
-It's pretty short.
+It's pretty brief.
 ```
 # Test VHCI backend:
-gcc dummy.c vhci.c device.c usbstring.c && ./a.out
+gcc dummy.c vhci.c device.c usbstring.c && sudo ./a.out
-./a.out

 # Test libusb backend
 gcc -shared libusb.c dummy.c `pkg-config --libs --cflags libusb-1.0`